 - Pour into a cup and sprinkle a little bit of cacao powder for garnishing.
 Serve and enjoy!

-Most of the carbs and sugar are from the berries.
-If you are looking to cut down net carbs even further, consider only
+1. Most of the carbs and sugar are from the berries.
+If you are looking to cut down net carbs even further, consider only using blackberries and raspberries.

 - Serving Size: 1